… and NOW there’s MAUDE !

-If you do order this, please send photos in of your unboxing, embracing, absolute joy-ing to share this momentous occasion starting on March 17, 2015!
+If you do order this, please send photos of your unboxing, embracing, and absolute joy-ing in sharing this momentous occasion starting on March 17, 2015!

 Television history has given us many memorable, amazing women… and then there’s Maude.
 Bea Arthur (The Golden Girls) stars as the feisty and funny title character in Maude: The Complete Series, finally available on DVD from Shout!
 Factory.

 Created by Norman Lear (All In The Family), Maude pushed the boundaries for network television during its six-year network run from 1972 to 1978.
 Often controversial and always refreshingly honest, the series never shied away from tackling the topical issues of the day, yet its depth of character and humor left audiences laughing all the way.

 Decades after its initial broadcast, Maude remains a benchmark in television for its sharp, intelligent writing, impressive supporting cast (including Bill Macy, Adrienne Barbeau, Conrad Bain and Rue McClanahan) – and of course, the amazing Ms. Arthur.
 In a role that earned her a well-deserved Emmy® award, Bea Arthur created an indelible portrait of a fiercely liberated woman, paving the way for other noteworthy, female-driven sitcoms from Roseanne and Murphy Brown to 30 Rock.

 Right on, Maude!

 Until next time, Kev! [ UPDATE – JAN 09 2015 ]

 More detailed information has been announced on the contents of the box set from our contributor Alex, below:

 “And then there’s Maude.
 Bea Arthur (The Golden Girls) stars as the feisty and funny title character in Maude: The Complete Series, finally available on DVD from Shout!
 Factory on March 17, 2015.